 testing requirements for the finished product prior to distribution.

-Solid waste composting facilities which fall into the following categories are regulated by the Division of Materials and Waste Management.
+Solid waste composting facilities that fall into the following categories are regulated by the Division of Materials and Waste Management (DMWM).